Brian Blaney enters his third season as an assistant coach at Providence College.

 At Roanoke College, Blaney helped lead the Maroons to a 61-20 record during his four-year career, and a berth to the Division III Tournament as a senior.
 He earned his bachelor's degree in sociology.

-He is the son of current University of Connecticut associate head coach George Blaney, who also served as the head coach at the College of the Holy Cross and Seton Hall University.
+He is the son of former coach George Blaney, who served as the head coach at the College of the Holy Cross and Seton Hall University and associate head coach at the University of Connecticut.

 BIRTHDATE: March 19, 1971